arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Creating Git repository_

-1. Wait until your Git repository is ready to use before continue with the following task.
+1. Wait until your Git repository is ready to use before continuing with the following task.

 	![Git repository ready](Images/git-repository-ready.png?raw=true "Git repository ready")